osbjs/osbjs/README.md

 sb.generate();
 ```

 Since osbjs is component-based, you can create your own `Component` and reuse it anywhere else.
+Add your logic in the `generate` function and you are good to go!

 ```js
 // components/Flash.js